colinrmoody/TestingResults_dssoo_p1_100413684_100413628_100413633/README.md

 Project: dssoo_p1

 #### Instructions
-Naviagte to output_files to view finalized console logs for each scheduler.
+Navigate to output_files folder to view finalized console logs for each scheduler.
 Historic versions are shown in previous commits before correcitons were made.

 #### Disclaimer
 This repository contains output logs used during testing for code correctness.
 To be read for reference of test cases in project report.